Blog Content to help you work smarter

 As part of the risk assessment, take into account the individual nature of each site and consider the system as a whole and not, e.g. the cooling tower in isolation.
 In complex systems, a site survey of all the water systems should be carried out, including an asset register of all associated plant, pumps, strainers and other relevant items.
 This should include an up-to-date schematic diagram showing the layout of the plant or system, including parts temporarily out of use.

-As you can see, then, the ability to accurately include (and annotate) schematic diagrams within reporting software is absolutely paramount.
+As you can see, in a time when compliance is more important than ever before, (with schematics making up a big part of that compliance,) the ability to accurately create, include and annotate schematic diagrams within reporting software is absolutely paramount.

-Whether you’re looking to manage your water systems, kitchen ductwork networks or high-rise fire risk assessment, schematic diagrams play a pivotal part and simply can’t be overlooked.
+Whether you’re looking to manage your water systems, kitchen ductwork networks or high-rise fire risk assessment, schematics and diagrams play a pivotal part and simply can’t be overlooked.

-To find out more about Rugged Data, and how we can help with the management of your schematics, get in touch today.
+To find out more about Rugged Data or Rugged Draw – and how we can help with the management of your schematics, get in touch today.
 We’d love to hear from you.

 Other posts you may be interested in